A Simple Template For Brand Strategy That All The Best Brands Use

 But don’t think your job’s done there…

-Start with WHY – but don’t stop there.
-The next two questions you need to answer in the brand strategy template are ‘WHO are you and HOW do you do things?’
+Start with WHAT then WHY – but don’t stop there.
+The next question you need to answer in the brand strategy template is ‘WHO are you and HOW do you do things?’

-These are really important because they help people within an organisation understand what is expected of them and identify the behaviours needed for the organisation to achieve their WHY.
+The answer to this is really important because it helps people within an organisation understand what is expected of them and identifies the behaviours needed for the organisation to achieve their WHAT and WHY.

 They are typically called values and behaviours, but other terminology like beliefs and principles are also frequently used.
 Whatever you want to call them, these are the foundation needed for a strong and aligned culture.